 As the Company's global footprint expands, the Board continues to actively monitor whether and when to establish an Internal Audit function.
-The Company continues to improve internal control functions and during FY20, systemised its internal control checklist.
+The Company continues to improve internal control functions and during FY21 commenced the roll out of new software to monitor key risk areas included in monthly reporting.